 This seminar will provide an essential overview of the key areas of requirements for product approvals for medical devices in the Middle East and North Africa.
 The programme will cover the regulatory requirements and developments in the individual countries.
 The course will include interactive discussion sessions to allow you to exchange experiences with other delegates.

-Algeria, Bahrain, Egypt, Israel, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, UAE, Yemen
+Covering regulatory affairs in Algeria, Bahrain, Egypt, Israel, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Saudi Arabia, Sudan, Syria, Tunisia, UAE and Yemen

 This seminar will be of particular interest to: